f2quantum/kylin/website/docs/datasource/data_sampling.md

 Kylin provides the data sampling function to facilitate table data analysis.
 With data sampling, you can collect table characteristics, such as cardinality, max value, and min value for each column, to improve [model designing](../model/intro.md).

-## Known limitations

-Sampling on Kafka data source is currently not supported.

 ## Operation steps

 Kylin supports data sampling during data loading.
 If you want to manually sample data, follow the steps below: